elatov/puppet/docker/README.md

 If you are using a v3.2 compose file or above on a Docker Swarm cluster, use the `docker::stack` class.
 Include the file resource before you run the stack command.

+NOTE: this define will be deprecated in a future release in favor of the [docker stack type](#types)

 To deploy the stack, add the following code to the manifest file:

 ```puppet